Vivienne (Dragon Age): Promotion and reception

 Critics praised the character for her nuanced characterization.
 The Guardian observed that once the player character gets to know her, "the pain and suffering behind it all just tumbles out: her icy facade is a defence mechanism".
-Hill felt that Vivienne "provides an interesting perspective on the topic of mage rights and her personal quest displays a much softer side to the Iron Lady".
-Pacis observed that the character's arc involve her efforts to change the reputation of mages through politics", and stepped out of "what could have been a comfortable and safe life, in order to assist the Inquisitor to return things to normal".
 In an article written for Paste Magazine, Gita Jackson went into detail about Vivienne's sense of style, what makes her stand out as a character, and drew attention to what she perceives as a norm in the gaming industry where fantasy worlds often fail to dress their female characters appropriately.
 Jackson described Vivienne as the "frustrating, enticing kind of woman who’s always on point, head to toe in designer, and who would break your neck as soon as look at you", and that she is "in a position of power which she treats with respect, and she demands that you respect her too".
 Brenna Hillier explained that Vivienne's views on the Circles is an example of the subtle and nuanced storytelling in Inquisition; Hillier commented that while Vivienne's "power and privilege" reinforces her own biases as well as her vested interest in maintaining the status quo, Vivienne's stance also represents the viewpoints of many other characters within the series' mage community who hope the end of the war will restore the Circle of Magi in some form.
 Wallace noted that Vivienne is an example of a character she grew to like, even though she did not make the best first impression; for Wallace, the character initially seemed self-centered until her character quest which deals with loss brings out another side to her.